ggao50/perception-coding-challenge/README.md

 </tr>
 </table>

-## Method
+## My Implementation

 ### Ego-Trajectory Estimation
-We treat the traffic light as a fixed world reference point.
-By tracking its apparent motion in the camera frame, we can infer the inverse ego-vehicle motion.
-The 3D position of the traffic light is extracted from depth data using an 11x11 patch averaging technique to reduce noise.
-The trajectory is then smoothed using a combined approach: moving average filter followed by Savitzky-Golay filter and cubic spline interpolation for a physically plausible path.
+Following the provided trajectory extraction framework with the traffic light as the world reference, I focused on improving the robustness of the depth measurements.
+I implemented an 11x11 patch averaging technique around the traffic light detection to handle the inherent noise in the XYZ data.

+The raw trajectory was pretty jittery, so I developed a multi-stage smoothing pipeline:
+- Moving average filter to knock down the high-frequency noise
+- Savitzky-Golay filter to preserve the acceleration profiles
+- Cubic spline interpolation for the final smooth, physically realistic path

-### Multi-Object BEV Tracking
+### Multi-Object Tracking in BEV
-Object detection uses a custom-trained YOLOv8m model on 5 classes specific to this dataset.
-ByteTrack maintains consistent object IDs across frames.
-Each detected object's 3D position is extracted from the XYZ depth data and transformed to world coordinates relative to the traffic light origin.
-All trajectories undergo the same smoothing pipeline as the ego vehicle to ensure coherent motion patterns.
-Class-specific confidence thresholds were empirically tuned: barriers (0.8) to reduce false positives, pedestrians (0.62) to prevent backward walking artifacts, and golf cart/lights (0.1) for reliable detection.
+I trained a custom YOLOv8m model on 5 specific classes for this dataset - it took a few iterations to get the class balance right.
+For tracking, I integrated ByteTrack which handled the ID consistency really well, even when pedestrians partially occluded each other.

+Each detected object gets its 3D position extracted from the depth data and transformed into the world coordinate system.
+I applied the same smoothing pipeline I developed for ego-motion to all tracked objects - this ensures everything moves coherently in the BEV visualization.

+Through experimentation, I found that different classes needed different confidence thresholds:
+- Barriers: 0.8 (high to avoid false positives)
+- Pedestrians: 0.62 (this specific value fixed an issue where they appeared to walk backwards)
+- Golf cart/lights: 0.1 (lower threshold needed for consistent detection)

-## Assumptions
+## Working Assumptions

-1. **Traffic light stationarity** - The traffic light remains fixed throughout the sequence, serving as our world origin
-2. **Flat ground plane** - All objects move on a planar surface, allowing 2D trajectory projection
+1. **Static traffic light** - Critical since it's our world reference
+2. **Planar ground** - Reasonable for this parking lot environment
-3. **Depth reliability** - XYZ depth data is accurate within ±10%, handled through patch averaging
+3. **Depth accuracy ±10%** - My patch averaging helps compensate
-4. **Consistent camera calibration** - Intrinsic parameters remain constant across all frames
+4. **Fixed camera calibration** - No changes during recording
-5. **Object persistence** - Tracked objects maintain consistent visual appearance for ByteTrack
+5. **Consistent object appearance** - Required for ByteTrack to maintain IDs

 ## Results

-The ego vehicle travels approximately 100m, starting 35m behind the traffic light and stopping 8m before it.
-The trajectory shows smooth deceleration approaching the intersection.
-Eight objects were successfully tracked: one golf cart maintaining consistent forward motion, two pedestrians crossing the scene, multiple traffic barriers as static landmarks, and traffic lights with correct state changes (red/green).
-All trajectories exhibit smooth, physically plausible motion after filtering.
-Processing achieves 1.38 FPS on RTX 5070 Ti with full trajectory smoothing enabled.
+The system successfully tracks the ego vehicle over ~100m, from 35m behind the traffic light to stopping 8m before it.
+The smooth deceleration profile matches expected driving behavior.

+I tracked eight objects total:
+- 1 golf cart with consistent forward motion
+- 2 pedestrians crossing at different times
+- Multiple traffic barriers as static landmarks
+- Traffic lights with accurate red/green state detection

+Performance runs at 1.38 FPS on my RTX 5070 Ti with full smoothing enabled.
+There's definitely room for optimization if real-time is needed, but I prioritized accuracy and smoothness for this challenge.